exo-archives/aio/patch/ALL-362/readme.txt

 Tests to perform

-Which test should have detect the issue ?
+Which test should have detect the issue?

    1. Open the user workspace
    2. Move the mouse over the home button

 Observation: the button moves to the left.

-Is a test missing in the TestCase file ?
+Is a test missing in the TestCase file?
 *

 Added UnitTest?